 The corners of the room accumulate more bass than the wall to ceiling intersections, so it’s ok to skip them for now.

-This would reduce the total cost to $389 which is reasonable.
+This would reduce the total cost of products to $389 which is reasonable.

 The cheapest alternative would be to go the DIY route.

 In this article, I have tried my best bring out the myths surrounding ‘soundproof’ foam by giving detailed explanations and reasoning.

 These myths have been around for decades and it is surprising to see them prevalent in these modern times.